 Jo is a the Consultant Psychologist on ITV’s Good Morning Britain, regularly appearing on the show, as well as This Morning and BBC, Channel 4, C5 and Sky News.
 She also helps behind the scenes, in the contestant selection process, by giving psychological advice and assessment to reality TV producers and contestants both during the selection procedure and the series.

-Recent reality TV work includes Celebrity Big Brother, Katie Price’s modelling series Signed by Katie, the ITV Tonight documentary Looking for Love, TLC’s dating series Undressed and Wall to Wall’s new series for the BBC, Factory Girls, to be broadcast in 2018.
+Recent TV work includes working as an Assessment and Duty Of Care psychologist for a number of reality TV series and documentaries for all the leading channels.
+Jo’s latest show for the BBC, is Back In Time For The Factory (September, 2018).
 She is also an occasional presenter of LBC’s Saturday night sex and relationships show and is the Consultant Editor on How Psychology Works (Dorling Kindersley, 2018)

 She is currently ranked at No. 2 in the UK and No. 17 in the world, in the 30 Most Prominent Psychologists on Twitter by bestpsychologydegrees.com as well as in the Top 21 Mental Health Doctors and Therapists you should be following on Twitter by psychcentral.com.